frc3512/Robot-2023/README.md

 - Elevator using NEOs and a REV Through Bore encoder running through the RIO
 - Arm using NEOs and a REV Through Bore encoder set to absolute mode running through a SparkMAX
 - Intake similar to 111/1339 to pick up cubes and cones in any orientation
+- LED subsystem using the PCM to control different lighting options

 ## Goals of the year
 |Status|Goal|Additional Description|